SpringBoard Recovery provides effective treatment for substance use & mental health disorders.

 There are lots of options available when it comes to programs for Chandler treatment (drugs and alcohol) on drug and alcohol abuse.
 It is important that you search for the program that is a good fit for you.

 To increase your chances of long-term sobriety and health, you need to be comfortable with the center that you have chosen.
 This way, you are more likely to stay with the program and finish it.
 Though SpringBoard Recovery may not offer all of these services on-site, we may be able to refer you to another program if we are unable to accommodate what will work best for you.
 Here are some of the most common forms of Chandler addiction treatment:

 If you are struggling with drug or alcohol abuse, inpatient services aim to remove you from your olds habits and place you into a treatment center that offers round-the-clock care from experienced staff.
-This Chandler treatment will help you eliminate stress by removing your ability to relapse and keeping you away from temptation.
+This Chandler addiction treatment will help you eliminate stress by removing your ability to relapse and keeping you away from temptation.

-We often recommend residential or inpatient treatment for those who have co-existing mental health or medical conditions (dual diagnosis) and those with long-term history of drug or alcohol abuse.
+We often recommend residential or inpatient treatment for those who have co-existing mental health or medical conditions (dual diagnosis) and those with a long-term history of drug or alcohol abuse.

 The possible locations of inpatient treatment are either one of the following: